How Mary’s Meals Works

 Learn how Mary’s Meals reaches children living in the toughest of circumstances and why, under the shadow of a global hunger crisis, our work is more important than ever.

-To help tackle the global hunger crisis, it takes a simple idea that works and Mary’s Meals school-feeding approach generates real, measurable and generational change.
+To help tackle the growing hunger crisis, it takes a simple idea that works and Mary’s Meals school-feeding approach generates real, measurable and generational change.

 Our solution is simple.
 Though logistics may be challenging, environments inhospitable and weather systems unpredictable, our raison d’etre remains clear-cut – we serve meals to children in places of education.
 This gives them a very real incentive to come to class and when they do, they get the nourishment they need to learn and grow.